EetuPohja/LottoApp/README.md

 -WANT TO GO DEEPER?-

-If you open the code, you can change how many numbers the lotto has (default 7), the size of the numberspool (default 40), however when changing the numberspool you should also change the minimum and maximum values for the numberspool (more instructions in the code, above the min and max variables).
+If you open the code, you can change how many numbers the lotto has (default 7) and the size of the numberspool via changing the variables int min and int max.

 In the code, variables:

 int amountOfLottoNums = 7; 	(controls the amount of numbers the lotto has)

-int lottoNumbersPoolSize = 40;  (controls the size of the numberspool (should always be the size of: max - min + 1))

 int min = 1;			(controls the number where the numberspool starts)

 int max = 40;			(controls the number where the numberspool ends)

+int lottoNumbersPoolSize = max - min + 1;  (controls the size of the numberspool (should always be the size of: max - min + 1))

 GOOD LUCK AND HAVE FUN!